 I just finished reading a painful autobiography.
 It is the story of an African American man who was set up by the police and the police officer who set him up.
 The title is Convicted: A Crooked Cop, An Innocent Man, and an Unlikely Journey of Forgiveness and Friendship.

 Forgiveness is the brave part of this story—as forgiveness is.
 It takes another level of bravery to forgive.
-There will be some deep thoughts coming in future blogs from this powerful core of their story.

 Each chapter of this book is back-and-forth with the police officer and the African American man.
 The police officer openly shared how easily it is to fix cases, be over-aggressive, plant evidence, etc–and justify it all when you are a police officer.
 Everything that #blacklivesmatters has been making public is in this story.
 All the stuff John and I have known firsthand because of the boys we have raised is in this story.
 Our justice system is broken, no matter what Facebook meme you read.
 This is not me not supporting the police officers.
 I purposely volunteer my time every week with Juvenile Probation so I can get to know the good probation officers and the good police officers so I can know that they exist; so I can pray for them; and so I can talk about them.
 Their jobs are hard and they are underpaid.
 But I also know that not all of them are good.
 I know from our boys who all have been a part of the justice system (two still are) that the system is broken and rarely redeems lives.